 For the purposes of assessment under the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act), it was agreed that the Weed Risk Assessment system adequately assessed the potential environmental risk of plants.
 The Live Import List established under the EPBC Act is taken to include any plant species allowed to be imported under Schedule 5 of the Quarantine Proclamation 1998 of the Quarantine Act 1908.
 This means that a proposed new plant import is assessed through one agreed process.

-AQIS regulates the import of seeds from plant species into Australia through Part 7, Section 63 and Schedule 5 of the Quarantine Proclamation 1998 (the Proclamation).
+The Department of Agriculture regulates the import of seeds from plant species into Australia through Part 7, Section 63 and Schedule 5 of the Quarantine Proclamation 1998 (the Proclamation).

 Schedule 5 contains a list of all species that have been assessed as permitted entry into Australia without requiring an Import Permit.
 Any species not listed on Schedule 5 requires an Import Permit and depending on the requested end use, will require an assessment to determine weed risk.